 Things that seem inconsequential, they matter.
 Little changes in humanity lead to medium changes lead to big changes.
 We can shift this energy, y’all.
 We can kill this hate with love.

-These are the bare minimum ways that you can be a better human.
+These are the bare minimum ways that you can be a good, or just better, human.
 Little to no extra effort necessary.